What is a Chess variant?

 The English word Chess is derived from the Persian word Shaw, meaning the King, not from a corruption of Chaturanga, which coincidentally begins with the same letters.
 The word check, meaning to attack the King, also comes from Shaw.
 Despite drawing its name from the same root, Checkers is an elimination game, while Chess is a hunting game.
 In an elimination game, a player must capture all of the opponent’s pieces to win, while in a hunting game, the target is more limited, usually being a single piece, as in Chess.
 According to Henry Davidson, the original goal of Chaturanga was to capture the King, and the Persians modified the game to make it illegal to move one’s King into check, so a game could be won only by forcing the opponent’s King into an inescapable position, and not through one’s opponent inadvertently moving his King into check.
 This theory has some plausibility to it, but it has not been established by early Indian documents on the game.

-In Extinction Chess, the object to eliminate all of a particular kind of piece.
+In Extinction Chess, the object is to eliminate all of a particular kind of piece.
 This is still a hunting game rather than an elimination game, because the game ends before all pieces are eliminated from the game.
 It differs from Chess mainly in that the target is not a specific piece, leaving players more free to choose which targets they go after.
 In Losing Chess, the object is to lose all your pieces or get stalemated.

 What is most essential to making a game a Chess variant is not that it is a particular type of game (such as a strategy board game) or has a particular goal (such as checkmate), but that it has enough features in common with Chess.
 Knightmare Chess is not an abstract, strategy board game, but its goal is checkmate, and it is played with Chess pieces on a Chess board, making it similar enough to Chess.
 Extinction Chess does not have the goal of checkmate, but it is still otherwise played like Chess with the same equipment.
 So it counts too.
 Feudal might count as a Chess variant.
 It is an abstract, strategy board game in which players move pieces with different powers of movement, and in which the object is to occupy a certain position (which is equivalent to capturing an immobile piece).
 It differs from Chess mainly in having a very different terrain and allowing movement of all pieces each turn.
 But abstract, strategy board games like Checkers and Go are too dissimilar from Chess to count as variants.
 These games do not have differently moving pieces, and the objects of these games are too dissimilar from the object of Chess.